ahlstromcj/seq66/README.md

     *   Version 0.99.3:
         *   Issue #107.
 The basic fix is made.
 Still need to rehabilitate the Expand-pattern functionality.
         *   Issue #40.
-Revisited, still in progress.
+Still in progress.
+With NSM in force:
+            *   Seq66 detects nsmd as parent early in startup.
+            *   Close ("X") button disabled and hidden.
+Xcfe4 "close window" action works, though, as does response to a SIGTERM from nsmd.
+            *   Handling "config" subdirectory improved.
+            *   --nsm option is now for debugging only.
         *   Automation fixes:
             *   Fixed processing grid keystrokes twice.
             *   Renamed record-mode and grid-model control labels.